Can I have the 30% ruling if I start my own business?

 Before you are allowed to start your business operations you must register your enterprise in the Dutch Trade Register at the Chambers of Commerce (KvK).
 Registrations in the Trade Register are public.

 All entrepreneurs are required to register with the Chamber of Commerce (KvK).
 You qualify as an entrepreneur if you supply goods or services independently with the intention to make profit.
+More of the information about the requirements from the the Chamber of Commerce (KvK) to register as an entrepreneur are available on the website of the government.

 Self-employed without personnel (ZZP) and freelancers also have to register if their business satisfies the criteria for an enterprise.
 If unsure about whether you need to register your business contact the KvK.